 - Use Powder for Moss Control – This is a great way that you can remove the moss from your roof.
 Made of zinc sulfate, this powder won’t damage your roof’s structure.
 However, it can potentially harm vegetation or wildlife.
 Be cautious when you’re in an area that has aquatic wildlife.
 This is a option that a lot of roofing companies offer when treating roofs covered in moss.

-- Trim the tree branches from the area of your roof so that you are preventing further growth of moss.
+- Trimming tree branches around the area of your roof so that you are preventing further growth of moss.

 - Keep the roof free from debris such as sticks and leaves

 - Keep gutters clear and empty of leaves and other debris